 Uh-oh, the projectionist has put the wrong film on.
-Those two boys running playfully over the Afghan hills - it's The Kite Runner, right?
+Those two boys running playfully over the Afghan hills - it's

 Wrong.
 It's the opening scene of Eagle Eye, and those kids are toast.
 Analysts at the Pentagon back in Washington are tracking a suspected terrorist via satellite - a bin Laden-type who's emerged from his cave to (1) check out a weapons cache, or (2) attend a funeral.

 The guys at Command Center aren't sure which, but the president goes ahead and orders the smart bombs anyway.
 In mere minutes, thanks to a triangulating network of aerial cameras, drone planes and intelligence computer data, the town someplace near Kabul goes kaboom.

 And Eagle Eye heads back to the States for the duration.